UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

     - The system must activate the peer evaluation section after the assignment submission deadline.
   - Feedback Mechanism
     - Instructors must be able to provide feedback on student submissions, which students must be able to view.
-    - Students must be able to communicate with the instructor to comment on assignment submission and other concerns.
+    - Students must be able to view feedback from Instructors as well as peers
-    - The system must require students to provide a minimum amount of constructive evaluation for each assignment to be counted towards their grade.

 - Peer Review Process
   - Peer Assignment Distribution